 Apps grew increasingly sophisticated as mobile phones proliferated and development increased.
 If you own a business, whether you design a mobile web, native, or hybrid app, the search to support numerous mobile browsers can be excruciating.
-Discover everything you need to understand what is mobile app development.
+Let’s discover everything you need to understand what is mobile app development in this article!

 What is mobile app development?